-Reviewing my sketching kit in preparation for our Travel Sketching workshop in Dubrovnik in April 2019.
-My most important consideration in selecting my materials is to keep my kit as simple, compact and lightweight as possible.
+Reviewing my sketching kit in preparation for our Travel Sketching workshop in Puglia in April 2020.
+My most important consideration is to keep my kit as simple, compact and lightweight as possible.
 All the items below, except for the sketchbook fit in a small pencil case.

-My preference is for a hardback watercolour sketchbook in a size A5.
-The hard cover allows you to work without a table or board, and the size is compact, while allowing for a larger spread across 2 pages.
+My preference is for a hardback watercolour sketchbook in a size A5 which is compact, while allowing for a larger spread across 2 pages.
 These are my favourites:

 Stillman and Birn Zeta 5.5 x 8.5in

 Stillman and Birn have a wide range of sketchbooks offering a choice of paper surface – cold pressed or smooth, lightweight or heavier.
 My preference is the Zeta range – the smooth hot pressed paper is best suited for pen drawing and heavy enough for watercolour washes.
 The stitched hardbound book allows for painting across 2 pages

 Watercolour Book A5 from Evans Art Supplies

 Photo shows the Hahnemuhle Watercolour Notebook on top, the Zeta Sketchbook below, to compare the format.
 I prefer the Zeta format which is better suited for drawing tall structures like buildings.

 WATERCOLOUR PAN SET

 I like to use a small set of 12 half pan colours, and there are many brands to choose from.

 Highest artist quality is probably the Schminke Horadam range available from Kennedy Art, Harcourt St (€65 for 12 half pan set)